dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson4_function_notation.md

 1. **Start with simple functions:** Begin with linear functions before moving to more complex ones.

-2. **Use real contexts:** Connect function notation to scenarios your teen cares about (gaming, sports, social media, money).
+2. **Use real contexts:** Connect function notation to scenarios you care about (gaming, sports, social media, money).

 3. **Visualize the process:** Draw "function machines" that transform inputs to outputs.